blacklightpy/vaultofknowledge/Video.md

 			- PAL (625 (576 visible) lines 50 Hz) (digital: 576i or 576i50 (50i/25p)) - YUV
 				- Variants: B, G, H, I, D/K, L, M (YUV), N (YDbDr)
 			- SECAM (built in search of NTSC hue problems) - YDbDr
 		- Signal contans on one wire, the video information required to recreate a colour picture, as well as line and frame synchronization pulses.
-The colour video signal is a linear combination of the [[luminance]] (Y) of the picture and a [[modulation|modulated]] [[chrominance]] (C), a combination of [[hue]] and [[saturation]].
+The colour video signal is a linear combination of the [Luminance](luminance.md) (Y) of the picture and a [modulated](modulation.md) [Chrominance](chrominance.md) (C), a combination of [Hue](hue.md) and [Saturation](saturation.md).
 The combining process is different for NTSC, PAL and SECAM systems.
-		- The signals may be seperated by a [[comb filter]].
-The combination is a frequency division technique, but it is more complex that [[Frequency Division Multiplexing]].
+		- The signals may be seperated by a [comb filter](comb%20filter).
+The combination is a frequency division technique, but it is more complex that [Frequency Division Multiplexing](Frequency%20Division%20Multiplexing.md).
 	- S-Video
 		- 2 channel YC
 	- Component Video